NotHunter101/ExtraRolesAmongUs/README.md

 The Medic can give any player a shield that will make them immortal.
 Although, if The Medic dies, the shield will break.
 The only exception is The Officer; they will still die if they try to kill a Crewmate.
 The Medic's other feature shows when they find a corpse: they can get a report that contains clues to the killer's identity.
-The type of information they get is based on a timer that can be configured inside the host's config file.
+The type of information they get is based on a timer that can be configured inside the lobby.

 ## Officer
 The Officer is a class of Crewmate that is allowed to kill people, similar to Impostors.